 Breaches of commercial agreements are not unusual.
 Whatever sector you operate in or type of business you run, you will enter into contracts of one sort or another, but what should you do if the other party breaches any term in an agreement?

-In this case study, Disputes Partner Karen Elder highlights some problems encountered by a client and the steps taken to address the breaches.
+In this case study, we highlight some problems encountered by a client and the steps taken to address the breaches.
 The big lesson to learn is the importance of acting quickly.

 The problem: An entrepreneur buys a business and retains the previous owner as an employee to utilise his specialist skills and knowledge.
 However, the employee uses his position to begin setting up in competition.